Your todo list:

 As the ridge becomes vertical, find a large, left-facing dihedral/ramp below a large tree.
 Look 20 yards up from that.
 Uninspiring Wall climbs a left-facing layback section to a face, and into a small roof.
-Pull that, (or 'cheese-out' and pass it on the right).
-The climb ends with a short slab and a mantle onto the ridge-top.
+Pull that, then the climb ends with a short slab and a mantle onto the ridge-top.

 For now, no real staging area exists for Uninspiring Wall.
 The base is very sloping, with loose soil and vegetation.
 There's a place in the beginning layback for 2 small nuts to use for a belay anchor, if you so desire.

 It's short, fun, and a great way to introduce climbers to roofs.Passive gear is a good idea, as some of the rock is a bit 'crunchy'.